The Supersonic Project: The Early Evolutionary Path of SIGOs: The Importance of Molecular Cooling to SIGOs' Properties

 Molecular hydrogen cooling plays a vital role in the formation of the first stars \citep[e.g.,][]{Saslaw+67,Haiman+96,Abel+98,Yoshida+03early,Stacy+10,greif11,Yoshida+08,Bromm13,Glover13,Hummel+16,Nakazoto+22}.
 Previous studies of SIGOs have argued that adiabatic and atomic cooling may be a sufficient approximation to understand SIGOs' formation and morphology \citep[e.g.,][]{popa,chiou18,Chiou+21,Lake+21}.
 This is because the main factor in the formation of SIGOs is the phase shift of gravitational fluctuations between DM and baryons \citep{naoznarayan14}.
 However, it was recently shown that molecular cooling may be able to increase the efficiency of SIGO formation, as well as playing an important role in their density \citep{Schauer+21,Nakazoto+22}.

 Quantifying the population-level differences in SIGOs' properties with molecular cooling compared to atomic cooling can help to illuminate the physical processes important to their later evolution.
-Figure \ref{fig:FullMapSig2} shows a comparison of SIGO abundances with and without molecular hydrogen cooling (runs $2$vH and $2$vH$2$).
+Figure~\ref{fig:FullMapSig2} shows a comparison of SIGO abundances with and without molecular hydrogen cooling (Runs $2$vH and $2$vH$2$).
 SIGOs in this figure are marked with white Xs, displayed against a backdrop of the gas density in the full simulation box.
+Note that length scales here are in physical kpc.
 With molecular hydrogen cooling, SIGOs are dramatically more efficient at condensing from overdensities in the gas.
-Thus, we find $84$ SIGOs at z$=20$ in run $2$vH$2$, compared to $27$ in run $2$vH.
+Thus, we find $85$ SIGOs at $z=20$ in Run $2$vH$2$, compared to $27$ in Run $2$vH.
 With molecular cooling, SIGOs also reach higher densities, due to their increased cooling efficiencies.
-In run $2$vH$2$, the most dense SIGO at z$=20$ had an overall gas density of $39.1$ cm$^{-3}$, compared to a maximum gas density in any SIGO of $2.5$ cm$^{-3}$ in run $2$vH.
+In Run $2$vH$2$, the most dense SIGO at $z=20$ had an overall gas density of $39.1$ cm$^{-3}$, compared to a maximum gas density in any SIGO of $2.5$ cm$^{-3}$ in Run $2$vH.
 Therefore, SIGOs are more abundant and denser by redshift $20$ with molecular cooling.

-The increase in SIGO abundances through molecular cooling seen in Figure \ref{fig:FullMapSig2} can be seen as a function of redshift in Figure \ref{fig:SIGOAbundances}.
+The increase in SIGO abundances through molecular cooling seen in Figure~\ref{fig:FullMapSig2} can be seen as a function of redshift in Figure~\ref{fig:SIGOAbundances}.
 This figure shows the time evolution of SIGO abundances with molecular cooling, as well as showing SIGO abundances at integer redshifts in Run $2$vH for comparison.
 As one can see, the abundance of SIGOs increases with time, and consistent with \citet{Nakazoto+22}, abundances are generally enhanced through molecular cooling, through the process outlined above.
 This process is most important at later redshifts: as one can see in the figure, the abundance of SIGOs in Run $2$vH$2$ begins to significantly diverge from the abundance without molecular cooling after $z \sim 25$ in our simulations.